 The mission of the National Clean Cities Program (locally represented by Centralina Clean Fuels Coalition) is to reduce petroleum dependence, improve air quality and expand alternative fuel use and technology.
 The program promotes, accelerates and expands the use of alternative fuels in the transportation sector.

 The recipient of this award is a stakeholder organization that reduced the consumption of traditional transportation and fossil fuels by recognizing the environmental, economic and national security benefits.
 They seek to further the Clean Cities mission by proactively supporting partners in growing the region’s knowledge and understanding of best practices.
 The awardee demonstrates leadership and excellence in clean transportation options, emerging mobility initiatives and alternative fuel activities.
-These activities include but are not limited to purchasing alternative fuel and/or fuel-efficient vehicles, using alternative fuels in their fleet, implementing idle reduction policies, improving fleet fuel economy, partnering with fuel providers to expand alternative fuel availability or generally supporting and participating in current Centralina Clean Fuels Coalition/Clean Cities programs and priorities.
 The Clean Cities award has its own evaluation process and judges.

 Aging in Action

 Every day 10,000 people turn 60 years old across the Centralina region.
 Centralina Area Agency on Aging serves as an advocate, leader and partner to ensure older and disabled adults can age with choice, dignity and independence.

 The recipient of this award has assisted adults in their community age with choice, dignity and independence.
 The awardee has implemented a program, initiative or service that demonstrates a commitment and contribution to older and/or disabled adult issues, engagement, participation and/or volunteerism of older adults and advocacy for and on behalf of older and disabled adults and their families.